Congratulations, you are half way through this tutorial. By now you have:

 Once in the database, select the specific volume and issue number for the article you need to find.

-Go to the library website and select Login for Full Access.
+Go to the library website and select Login.
 Select USC Students and Staff and enter your username and password is prompted.
 Select Course Reserve and type your course code into the search bar.

 Use this search to find a reading from your Course Readings that you can't find in the Catalogue or in Journal Titles.